tonioloewald/xinjs/README.md

 > - filtering of objects (see *Filter* below) based on types
 >
 > Because all types are serializable JavaScript, this also allows for self-documenting
-> services, service requests cab easuky specify a "shape filter" for responses, and service
+> services, service requests can easily specify a "shape filter" for responses, and service
 > versioning.

-The exact response from `matchType` in this example is:

-    [
-      '.age was "17", expected number',
-      '.address.city was undefined, expected string',
-      '.address.zipcode was 10001, expected string'
-    ]

 ### Specific numeric and string types, unions, optionals, etc.